Portsmouth, New Hampshire: Transportation

 The city is crossed by Interstate 95, U.S. Route 1, U.S. Route 4, New Hampshire Route 1A, New Hampshire Route 16, and New Hampshire Route 33.
 Boston is 55 mi to the south, Portland, Maine, is 53 mi to the northeast, and Dover, New Hampshire, is 13 mi to the northwest.

 The Cooperative Alliance for Seacoast Transportation (COAST) operates a publicly funded bus network in the Seacoast region of New Hampshire and neighboring Maine including service in, to and from Portsmouth.
-C&J is a private intercity bus carrier connecting Portsmouth with coastal New Hampshire and Boston, as well as direct service to New York City.
+C&J Bus Lines is a private intercity bus carrier connecting Portsmouth with coastal New Hampshire and Boston, as well as direct service to New York City.
 Wildcat Transit, operated by the University of New Hampshire, provides regular bus service to the UNH campus in Durham and intermediate stops.
 The service is free for students, faculty and staff and $1.50 for the general public.
 Amtrak's Downeaster train service, is available in Dover and Durham, nearby to the northwest.
 Allegiant Air offers scheduled airline service from Portsmouth International Airport at Pease (PSM).